gitpod-io/gitpod-docs/src/release_notes/2019-02-15/february-2019.md

 ## Gitpod CLI

 The CLI for Gitpod has learned new tricks.
-Please check out all the cool things you can do with it by typing `gp help`.
+Check out all the cool things you can do with it by typing `gp help`.

-Here are the new commands that we recently added.
+Here are the new commands we added:

 ### gp init

-To get the best experience with Gitpod, you should configure your repository to have the right tools, run the right commands on start, etc. This information is stored in y `.gitpod.yml` file sitting in your repositories root.
+To get the best experience with Gitpod, you should configure your repository to have the right tools, run the right commands on start, etc. This information is stored in a `.gitpod.yml` file sitting in your repository.

 The `gp init` command walks you through the basic setup and generates a `.gitpod.yml` and if desired a corresponding `Dockerfile`.